mineshmshah/passport-tutorial/README.md

 ```js
 node db/db_build.js
 ```
-8. The database will have test cases added to check if it is working.
+8. The database will have test cases added to check if it is working in the SQL file.
 9. The database that has been made has three methods.
 Two get methods and a post method.
-The reasoning behind it is explained later in terms of passport.
+The reasoning behind it is explained later in terms of passport below.
 The get methods are used to retrieve the facebook id and the id of the entry in the database.
 The post method will be used to post the data recieved from facebook to our database.
 We should now be ready to start adding the passport elements.

 ## Passport overview